tsnellgrove/dark_castle3/doc/to_do.md

 		- full implementation = 'sit on'
 		- for most verbs, sit scope = self (i.e. creature_scope)
 		- for examine (?), sit scope = room_scope
-- TBD: elim hasattrib() in active_gs scope checks => is_cont(), is_mach(), is_creature() methods within classes
-	- for active_gs.mach_obj_lst(), eliminate 'hasattrib' and create method to check for being machine
-	- eliminate 'hasattrib' for containers in active_gs.scope_lst() too
-	- have a default methods is_contain and is_mach for Invisible that returns False; overload to True for exception cases
-- DONE: for doors and containers, use None option for no lock or no lid?
-- CANCEL: Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
-	- CANCEL: why do I need active_gs.dynamic_descript_dict again?
-- investigate setters & getters for GameState class
-- DONE: is there really any need for GameState room_mach_lst() ??
-- TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??
-- TBD: sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)
-- eliminate active_gs.move_dec() ?

-file handling:
-- game saves (requires file clean up?)
-- move doc to modules?
-- org modules in directories?

-web features:
-- TBD: Figure out a way in web browser to show all adventure text in scrolling window

 python techniques:
 - Do a refactoring code review (look into the 'any' command in place of for loops)